-Walnuts (Juglans regia) grow in enormous area from Balkans to southwest China.
-Since the 17th century it has been introduced in America as well.
+Walnuts (Juglans regia) grow in the enormous area from the Balkans to southwest China.
+Since the 17th century, it has been introduced in America as well.

-Walnut is valuable tree, well known thanks to its beautiful wood and exquisite nuts.
-This large tree is light demanding and needs full sun and rich soil.
+Walnut is a valuable tree, well-known thanks to its beautiful wood and exquisite nuts.
+This large tree is light-demanding and needs full sun and rich soil.

 There is not much undergrowth under the tree – its leaves contain juglone, a natural herbicide.
 As a result groves of walnut are similar to shaded parks.

 Walnut is considered to be one of the most valuable temperate hardwoods but even more valuable are nuts.
-Nuts of this tree have very high quality, oil is richly flavored.
-Different parts of plant are used in medicine.
+The nuts of this tree have very high quality, oil is richly flavored.
+Different parts of the plant are used in medicine.

 History of Arslanbob Forest

-According to research data, world’s largest walnut forest is not too old.
+According to research data, the world’s largest walnut forest is not too old.
 Some 2,000 years ago here were growing other trees – junipers, birch trees, ashes.
-Enormous forest of walnuts appeared approximately 1,000 years ago.
+An enormous forest of walnuts appeared approximately 1,000 years ago.

 Another story goes further into the past: according to this story the walnut forest was here already in the times of Alexander the Great (the 4th century BC) and Alexander brought a sack of walnuts back, to Greece, thus introducing this tree in Europe.

 Research shows that the area of groves in the past was 630,900 ha (now – some 11,000 ha).
-Overexploitation, especially grazing has led to decrease of forest area.
+Overexploitation, especially grazing has led to a decrease in the forest area.

-In 1945 here was organized forest research station with an aim to establish commercial plantations and to increase yields.
+In 1945 there was an organized forest research station with an aim to establish commercial plantations and to increase yields.

 Arslanbob Forest today

-Trees in Arslanbob forest grow up to 150 – 200 years old creating an impressive fairy-tale landscape of an endless, shady orchard.
+Trees in the Arslanbob forest grow up to 150 – 200 years old creating an impressive fairy-tale landscape of an endless, shady orchard.
 This forest is divided among the families of local people.
-In every time of the year this is an impressive, interesting place to visit.
-Here are found natural and man-made landmarks, such as several impressive waterfalls (two best known falls are 80 m and 23 m tall), sacred caves.
+At every time of the year, this is an impressive, interesting place to visit.
+Here are found natural and man-made landmarks, such as several impressive waterfalls (two best-known falls are 80 m and 23 m tall), and sacred caves.

-Of course, most interesting time is autumn when trees bring fruits.
-Every year at the mid-September – mid-October all locals get involved in nut collection.
+Of course, the most interesting time is autumn when trees bring fruits.
+Every year in mid-September – mid-October all locals get involved in nut collection.
 Many people stay to live in the forest during this month.
-Locals recognize that this is the best time of the year when family spends time together, meets with relatives and makes new friends.
-This is time of festivity and there are many lights in the forest with merry people who spend the long evenings in common feasts.
+Locals recognize that this is the best time of the year when the family spends time together, meets with relatives, and makes new friends.
+This is a time of festivity and there are many lights in the forest with merry people who spend long evenings in common feasts.

 - A budget travel blog from Central Asia, the Silk Road, and beyond.
 Accessed in 06.03.2014.

-Kyrgyzstan is landlocked mountain country with impressive scenery.
+Kyrgyzstan is a landlocked mountainous country with impressive scenery.
 Most interesting landmarks in the country are linked to its past, especially to the ancient and medieval times when Silk Road through the country was in active use.